Fore people: Societal structure

-There is very little hierarchical structure in Fore society; there are no clear chiefs and no strict hierarchy of power.
-Women are generally considered inferior to men, but age and gender are not necessarily an aspect of the power structure; the only distinction made is between children and adults.
+Fore society has no central political structure; leadership is undefined, and those who assume it do not hold formal power.

 Fore society is traditionally organized into kinship groups, although these groups are not always strictly familial.
 A kinship group is made up of a male lineage, but may include other members, such as refugees or distant relatives, that migrated from other Fore kinship groups and became fully integrated into the group, taking on the same privileges and responsibilities as the biologically related members.
 Men from the same patriarchal lineage are not accorded any benefits over other non-related men in the group; in fact, it is considered beneficial and a strength to the village to bring in men from other kinship groups by offering them land to integrate them.

 Generally, each kinship group lives in a village with several small offshoots, each consisting of a single house for the men and boys and several small surrounding houses for the women and children.
 These hamlets are established when gardening land surrounding the current settlement is exhausted and it is necessary to move outwards and clear more areas of woodland for growing crops.
 Each cluster of villages and hamlets consists of 50–400 people, with an average of 185.

-Land is passed down through the male lineage; Fore culture is heavily patrilineal.
-Boys marry and remain on the land on which their fathers lived.
+Fore culture is heavily patrilineal: for example, land is passed down through the male lineage, and boys marry and remain on the land on which their fathers lived.
 Daughters of one clan typically marry into many different clans, but these marriage alliances often do not last long.
 Conflict often arises over unused land for expansion of farming and grazing, and villages or kinship groups will often band together to defend territory.
 Generally, these battles are fought with bows and arrows as the primary weapon.
 Settlements are temporary; a group will flee when they lose a battle over their land and will take refuge with other groups of friends or relatives.

-Males born at the same time or in the same childbirth hut are considered agemates, or Nagaiya.
-Throughout his lifetime, a man's Nagaiya remains a significant part of his life; for example, agemates will hunt and battle together.
-The ties among Nagaiya are considered as strong as family ties.
+Males born at the same time or in the same childbirth hut are considered agemates, or nagaiya.
+Throughout his lifetime, a man's nagaiya remains a significant part of his life; for example, agemates will hunt and battle together.
+The ties among nagaiya are considered as strong as family ties.